hfwbakker/python_webscraper/README.md

 --- Tuesday February 9th ---
 Added .gitignore, created virtual environment, prettified axios scraper print-out a bit.

-Can now enter a argument to filter for from command line.
+Early evening sesh: Can now enter a argument to filter for from command line.
 Articles that don't contain this term will only print "skipping article".
 Also added a function that prints the text from the "go deeper" link.
 Perhaps good to add a choice where you see the abstract first and then the question "print article y/n" or something? -> done and done.
 Maybe refine choice question a bit but works otherwise.

+Evening session pt 2: Relevant abstracts are displayed first, user can select y/n to print article or skip to next.
+At the end of page user can select y/n to start scraping the next page.
+Next page function does not yet work well because the next page link is not the same on every site.
+Need to write some logic that selects whatever link exists on that page.
+However, problem with creating a seperate function is scope -> "search_for" value gets lost upon going to next page.
+Need to see how to fix that.

 Next up: